JS-alliance/jonathan-learning-plan/index.md

 Questions I want to have answered
 ---------------------------------

-How do I merge code with as few conflicts as possible?
-- continuous integration.
+* continuous integration.
-- Edit and merge the code quickly.
+* Edit and merge the code quickly.
 Computer can test css visibility tags.
 A human can test if it actually looks correct.